(Updated July 2015)

 Following the 1996 change of government and further approvals, development of the underground mine proceeded with an 1150 metre access decline and a further 700 metres of excavation around the orebody.
 However, mining was deferred until agreement could be reached regarding treatment of Jabiluka ore at the Ranger mill.
 ERA (whose parent company is Rio Tinto) will not proceed with the mine until there is agreement from the local Mirrar Aboriginal people.

 Cameco and Mitsubishi (70:30%) bought the Kintyre deposit in WA in 2008 from Rio Tinto for uS$ 495 million.
 Cameco initially envisaged starting mine construction in 2013 and operation in 2015, to produce 2700 to 3600 t U3O8 per year for 15 years.
-In mid 2012 Cameco put the project on hold pending firmer uranium prices or lower development costs.
+In mid-2012 Cameco put the project on hold pending firmer uranium prices or lower development costs.
+State and federal environmental approvals were given in 2015.

-Toro Energy is well advanced with plans to produce 750 t/yr U3O8 from its Wiluna project, comprising the shallow Lake Way and Centipede deposits in WA, from 2015, but federal government approval has been much delayed.
+Toro Energy is well advanced with plans to produce 900 t/yr U3O8 from its Wiluna project, comprising the shallow Lake Way and Centipede-Millipede deposits and the nearby Lake Maitland deposit in WA, from 2016.

-Energy & Minerals Australia is developing the Mulga Rock deposits in WA, with ISL production targeted for 2014, and that from lignite in 2016.
+Vimy Resources is developing the Mulga Rock deposits in WA to produce 1300 t/yr U3O8, with ISL production first, and that from lignite to follow.

 The largest prospective Queensland mine is Paladin's Valhalla, 40 km north of Mount Isa.
-This is a major deposit but is stalled by state government policies.
+This is a major deposit but was stalled to 2012 by state government policies.

 There has been increasing foreign equity in Australian uranium deposits.
 As well as the Honeymoon, Kintyre and Yeelirrie projects above, in February 2009 Mega Uranium sold 35% of the Lake Maitland project to the Itochu Corporation (10% of Japanese share) and Japan Australia Uranium Resources Development Co.
 Ltd. (JAURD), acting on behalf of Kansai Electric Power Company (50%), Kyushu Electric Power Company (25%) and Shikoku Electric Power Company (15%) for US$ 49 million.
 In 2006 Sinosteel bought 60% of Pepinini's Curnamona project for A$ 31 million, and in 2009 China Guangdong NPC bought 70% of Energy Metals' Bigrlyi project for A$ 83.6 million.
 Both are early-stage exploration ventures.